-I cleaned out a few drawers in the kitchen recently and came across a number of implements of uncertain origin or use.
+A saint by any other name - I recently cleaned out a few drawers in the kitchen and came across several implements of uncertain origin or use.
 One was a tweezers-like thing; on one end was a small, postage-stamp-sized plate perpendicular to the tip.
 This plate slid into a narrow slit running along the other leg.
-Neither Dalcy nor I knew what to do with but I think we’ll give it away a gift this holiday season.
+I don't know what to do with, but I think we’ll give it away as a gift this holiday season.
 Check your mailbox!

-It reminded me what I read recently about Saint Jacobi, a Lutheran church in Werther, Germany.
+It reminded me of what I read recently about Saint Jacobi, a Lutheran church in Werther, Germany.
 Whither Werther?
 It's where grandfather and grandson ate their Werther's Original caramels, for one.
 But that’s not important now.
 What is important is this bit of trivia from Wikipedia:

 It took until 2009 to find confirmation in the archives that the original dedication was to Jakobus the Elder (James the Great), and not to Jakobus the Younger (James, son of Alphaeus).